-The scientific approach to a fact is to explain it, not to ignore or dismiss it, so accepting the first fact makes consciousness a valid subject for science.
-The question raised is then:
+The scientific approach to a fact is to explain it, not to ignore or dismiss it, so if consciousness is a valid subject for science, the question raised is:

 “Why does conscious experience exist?”
 (Chalmers, 1996) (p5)

 Those who argue that the universe is a machine so consciousness can’t exist must also agree that they are also machines, so why should we listen to them?
 A detailed review of theories on consciousness divides them exhaustively into six categories A-F (Chalmers, 2003):

 A. Materialism-A. Consciousness doesn’t exist except as an imagined effect of the physical brain (Dennett, 1991).
 If physical causes explain everything, there is nothing beyond the physical brain that needs explaining, so the hard problem doesn’t exist.